 Artificial intelligence is the concept of replicating human intelligence in machines so they can perform activities that would require the human brain involved, such as making data-based decisions.

-AI-powered systems help companies save money by working at a faster speed than humans beings and with less potential errors.
-If you apply this technology to the advertising industry, you bring efficiency to the media buying process, freeing media buyers from tedious work to focus on strategic and creative tasks.
+AI-powered systems help companies save money by working at a faster speed than human beings and with less potential errors.
+If you apply this AI to the advertising industry, you bring efficiency to the media buying process, freeing media buyers from tedious work to focus on strategic and creative tasks.

 Machine learning is a type of artificial intelligence that provides computers with the ability to learn things by being programmed specifically to certain tasks, improving its knowledge over time the same way the human brain does.

 It focuses on mimicking our own decision-making methods by training a machine to use data to learn more about how to perform a task.

 Imagine you drive to work every day.
 Over time, after trying different ways to arrive at your destination, you will learn which path is faster or maybe which route is better according to the day of the week.
 This is how machine learning works.
 You feed a machine with large amounts of data so it will analyze information from the past and learn from it to apply the newfound knowledge to any new data it receives in the future.

 In terms of advertising, machine learning algorithms can analyze data and draw conclusions from it.
 It means you can basically replicate the brain of an experienced buyer in a computer so it becomes capable of diagnosing, predicting and planning things.

 Deep learning is a branch of machine learning.
 It also generates insights based on data but focuses on more specific aspects of machine learning.
 With deep learning, you combine multiple layers of information to go even deeper in a specific subject.